partlyjadedyouth/exploring-donts-for-travelers/README.md

 - Consistent category ordering is enforced via `aggregate.ts` using the global label order so charts stay stable even when filtered.
-- City order is fixed (Seoul → Tokyo → London → Paris → New York) for narrative clarity.
+- City order is fixed (Seoul → Tokyo → London → Paris → New York City) for narrative clarity.
 - Colors are explicitly mapped by label in `lib/colors.ts` to avoid collisions.